 APPLICATION FOR AN EXCLUSION FOR TUITION AND FEE PURPOSES

-Those persons who have not been a legal resident of South Carolina for 12 consecutive months but who are seeking in-state tuition and fees based on an exclusion must complete the Application for Reclassification of Residency Status for Tuition and Fee Purposes.
-This completed application must be returned to the Residency Officer prior to the last day of late registration of the term for which the exclusion is requested.
+Those persons who have not been a legal resident of South Carolina for 12 consecutive months but who are seeking in-state tuition and fees based on an exception (see “Exceptions” section) must complete the Application for Reclassification of Residency Status – Exceptions form (available below, on Pathway the Greenwood Campus Business Office and all County Campuses).
+This completed application must be returned to the Residency Officer prior to or on the first day of classes of the semester which the exception is requested.
 Included with the application must be all supporting documentation as indicated on the application.

 NON-RESIDENT ALIENS, NON-CITIZENS, AND NON-PERMANENT RESIDENTS